 This rhetorical emphasis aside, immigration officials were not granted the spaces they initially wanted to use in the development, nor were some of their subsequent ideas approved.
 They had sought the use of space in other sheds, or even another pier and building further south in the complex.
-However, the final shape of the terminal structures did revolve around the passenger-handling structures: the top floor of Shed 21 and the adjoining “Customs Examination and Waiting Room Building”, later simply called the “Annex Building.”
-During the peak years of Pier 21’s operations, the immigration and customs departments enjoyed slightly more space in the Annex Building (55,000 square feet) than in the waterfront shed (50,000 square feet).
+However, the final shape of the terminal structures did revolve around the passenger-handling structures: the top floor of shed 21 and the adjoining “Customs Examination and Waiting Room Building”, later simply called the “annex”.
+During the peak years of Pier 21’s operations, the immigration and customs departments enjoyed slightly more space in the annex building (55,000 square feet) than in the waterfront shed (50,000 square feet).

 The structure for Pier 21 was built as a cargo shed.
-However, the conversion of the space for use by the immigration and customs services was quite thorough, including everything from an up-to-date operating room to strong rooms and catering facilities.
+However, the conversion of the space for use by the immigration and customs services was quite thorough, including everything from an up-to-date operating room to strongrooms and catering facilities.
 An official from Cunard Steamships declared that “Halifax will have the finest immigration facilities of any port in the world” after reviewing the terminals, and a reporter described his introduction to Pier 21 as a “tour of revelation.”
 The building was marked by processes and attitudes of the time, separating “British” immigrants from “foreigners” and prioritizing medical ahead of civil examination.
-After its opening in 1928, the immigration structures at Pier 21 provided the transition space into Canada for almost one million immigrants before closing in 1971, entrenching the site in the lives and memories of Canadians.
+After its opening in 1928, almost one million immigrants arrived in Canada at Pier 21, entrenching the site in the lives and memories of Canadians.

 Operations After Opening